xnorkl/cyberdefenseclub/playbook/README.md

 ## Hardening
 There should be no injects given within the first 15 minutes.
 Hardening each and every device under your purview is the first step that should be taken towards securing a system.
+This step breaks down neatly into three smaller steps:
 	1. Change Default Credentials
 	2. Create an Admin Account
-4. Restrict Login Access
+	3. Restrict Login Access

 ### Network Admin